-Grants of up to $600 per student per academic year are awarded three times throughout the year to students travelling for postgraduate fellowship and job interviews with public interest employers.
+Grants of up to $600 per student per academic year are awarded four times throughout the year to students travelling for postgraduate fellowship and job interviews with public interest employers.
 Decisions are made by a committee of student services administrators.
 Students are encouraged to first ask whether the employer would consider a Skype or teleconference interview if asked to interview in person.
 OPIA and DOS have interview facilities available.

 Priority will be considered based upon the applicant’s need.